Skip to Main Content

 • Who is your Ideal Customer?

-• What is your Unique Value Proposition?
+• What is your Compelling Value Proposition?

 • What are your Core Values?

 We use the word “decent” because it's almost impossible to end the session without a sense that more wordsmithing is needed.
 It's not reasonable to nail every word, but over time, you’ll get there.
-Everyone who genuinely sees the value of an explicit, coherent, and resonant Vision gets there.
+Everyone who genuinely sees the value of an explicit, coherent, and resonant vision gets there.

-The Goal Setting Session
+The Goal Setting Meeting

 3-Year Goals

 Now it's time to align on what the company will look like in three short years with your team.
-Similar to the approach you took during the Vision Setting Session, share your answers and the “why” behind each one, as well as how each gets us closer to the Compelling and Audacious Goals we set.
+Similar to the approach you took during the Vision Setting Meeting, share your answers and the “why” behind each one, as well as how each gets us closer to the Compelling and Audacious Goals we set.
 Your goal is to paint a compelling picture of what you and the rest of your colleagues can accomplish: a picture that draws them into the journey in front of you and helps them envision that it’s possible for their future selves to achieve their three-year dreams, a picture that helps every Ideal Stakeholder understand where you’re going and what’s most important.

 Once you have shared your dream, give everyone on your team the opportunity to comment on what you have presented and provide their own thoughts on what a compelling picture looks like.
-The ideas and debates associated with establishing your 3-Year Goals are some of the most exciting parts of the goal-setting process.
+The ideas and debates associated with establishing your 3-year goals are some of the most exciting parts of the goal-setting process.

 1-Year Goals

-Unlike the 3-Year Goals exercise, aligning on your 1-Year Goals needs to be a bit more pragmatic for a host of reasons, including the following:
+Unlike the 3-year goals exercise, aligning on your 1-year goals needs to be a bit more pragmatic for a host of reasons, including the following:

-• The best 1-Year Goals are incredibly focused, and focus is good.
+• The best 1-year goals are incredibly focused, and focus is good.
 These should total no more than seven.
 Even as few as three goals is a reasonable outcome.
 Too few leaves essential work outside your team’s focus, while too many defocuses the team.

 • It's just as dangerous to be conservative as it is to be aggressive.
 If you're conservative, you'll likely run into capacity constraints, which will limit your ability to take advantage of all the amazing work you’re doing.
 If you're too aggressive, you’ll likely over-resource and end up with excessive expenses.

-• You want to create a 50/50 set of 1-Year Goals.
+• You want to create a 50/50 set of 1-year goals.
 That is, it's just as likely you’ll barely miss the goal as it is you will exceed it.

 90-Day Goals, or Rocks

-Finally, it's time to align around your next 90 days and decide on what has to be done over the next quarter to be on track for your 1-Year and 3-Year Goals.
+Finally, it's time to align around your next 90 days and decide on what has to be done over the next quarter to be on track for your 1-year and 3-year goals.
 You might also address some big issues and opportunities that are staring you all in the face.

-You’ll want to establish 3–7 company Rocks, and you’ll likely find that each of your colleagues wants to take on 1–5 Rocks.
-One or more of these Rocks could be a company Rock, and the rest might be individual or departmental Rocks.
-All this is broken down in the VBW, but whatever you do, please make your Rocks SMART (Specific, Measurable, Achievable, Relevant, and Time-bound).
+You’ll want to establish 3–7 Company Rocks, and you’ll likely find that each of your colleagues wants to take on 1–5 Rocks.
+One or more of these Rocks could be a Company Rock, and the rest might be Individual or Departmental Rocks.
+All this is broken down in the VBW, but whatever you do, please make your Rocks SMART (specific, measurable, achievable, relevant, and time-bound).
 For each Rock, make sure everybody is 100% clear on how to determine whether it is done.
-And if you want to have a decent shot at seeing them accomplished, make sure each of the Rocks has 3–5 Milestones.
+And if you want to have a decent shot at seeing them accomplished, make sure each of the Rocks has 3–5 milestones.

 These are the disciplines we genuinely believe to be true:

-• The first time you sit down and document any aspect of your Vision, it will not be perfect.
+• The first time you sit down and document any aspect of your vision, it will not be perfect.
 That’s okay.

-• Eventually, for your Vision to truly be of value, you’ll want to share it with your entire company.
+• Eventually, for your vision to truly be of value, you’ll want to share it with your entire company.
 (More on this below.)

-• A well-developed Vision will become one of the foundational reasons you’re able to attract and retain your version of an Ideal Team Member.
+• A well-developed vision will become one of the foundational reasons you’re able to attract and retain your version of an Ideal Team Member.

-Take the Vision seriously, and you’ll find it’s easier to have the Right People in the Right Seats.
+Take the vision seriously, and you’ll find it’s easier to have the right people in the right seats.
 Those are the people you want to work with.
 And those are the people who will absolutely want to work with you.

 “If you hire people just because they can do a job, they’ll work for your money.
 But if you hire people who believe what you believe, they’ll work for you with blood and sweat and tears.”